 Talk presentation by Seth Moglen, Associate Professor of English and Co-Director of the South Side Initiative at Lehigh University entitled "Bethlehem: American Utopia, American Tragedy"

 Panel discussion entitled "The United States Presidential Election: New Media Effects" which will present several new media journalists discussion media effects in the looming upcoming United States Presidential elections

 Guest speaker Judith Halberstam, a gender studies scholar from USC, talk entitled "Gaga Feminism: Sex, Gender and the End of Normal"

 One of the Center's goals is to promote community among the Center's resident faculty members.
 To this end, we have instituted:

 Welcome Back Happy Hour held early in the fall semester.

 Brown Bag Lunches.
 These casual lunchtime discussions with regular and visiting faculty residents have become a tradition in Dalton Hall.
 These events help make faculty aware of the research interests of their colleagues and help introduce new and visiting faculty/administrators to the regular faculty in residence.

 Improving Dalton's Social Spaces - Initiative.
 Faculty and student input is welcomed on the topic of improving social spaces in Dalton Hall and making the Center a gathering place for discussion of world events.
-Anyone wishing to submit ideas can contact Carol Hager firstname.lastname@example.org
+We look forward to receiving your input in providing a dedicated space for social science majors, specifically, a Dalton student lounge.
+Anyone wishing to submit ideas can contact Carol Hager firstname.lastname@example.org.